AlexWang1987/promisify-npm/README.md

   })
 ```

-#API
+# API
-//pkgs could be a string or array
+The param `pkgs` could be a string or array which is supporting batch operations.
+The param `where` is designed for specific purpose if you'd like to install packages as you want. default is `process.cwd`

 * getPkgInfo(pkg_name)
 * install(pkgs [,where])
 * uninstall(pkgs [,where])
 * hasInstalled(pkgs,[,where])

 coutinuing...

+This library is under developing, All API might be changed for some reasons.
+So, be cautious using it.